 Our goal for the Richmond Farm School is to educate and inspire new farmers.
 With this in mind, this program accessibly priced and scheduled.
 Cohort students are committed to the full length of the program, with the intention of attending every class.

-After completion of this program, you will have gained invaluable knowledge and experience, and will be ready to be a farmer.
+- After completion of this program, you will have gained invaluable knowledge and experience, and will be ready to start your journey in being a farmer.